-Scholarships help nursing students pay for their degrees, whether they are earning an associate degree in order to become an RN or pursuing a doctoral-level nursing degree, including online nursing programs.
-Some nursing scholarships are open to nurses who plan to work in particular fields, such as perinatal care or oncology, while others award scholarships to nurses who come from underrepresented groups.
+Scholarships help nursing students pay for their degrees, whether they pursue an associate degree to become an RN or a doctorate degree.
+Some nursing scholarships serve nurses who plan to work in particular fields, such as perinatal care or oncology, while others award scholarships to nurses who come from underrepresented groups.

 Amount: $1,000 to $6,000